semts-ontology/SemTS/README.md

 # Changelog
 - 02/14/25: Initial version of the documentation added
 - 02/21/25: New version of ontology UML diagram added
 - 04/25/25: Updated version (0.5.1) of ontology and documentation.
-First version of vocabulary added
+First version of vocabularies added
 - 05/13/25: Updated version (1.0.1).
 Detailed changes are tracked in the documentation

 # License